 Section 3 – This section explains the total amount being borrowed, the term, and details of the property offered as security.
 There are two points which borrowers are often confused by as follows.

 The amount of the loan

-Many borrowers get confused by this because the loan amount is much larger than the amount of money they will receive in hand.
+Many borrowers get confused by this because the loan amount is much larger than the amount of money they will receive.
 To help avoid confusion, remember a bridging loan is structured differently to a normal second charge loan or mortgage.
-In the case of bridging / short term finance, all of the interest payments and fees are often added to the loan at the outset.
+In the case of bridging/short term finance, all of the interest payments and fees are often added to the loan at the outset.

-So, for example, if someone was borrowing £100,000 over 12 months, the fees and 12 months payments might be added to the loan making the total loan at the outset nearer to £115,000.
+For example, if someone was borrowing £100,000 over 12 months, the fees and 12 months payments might be added to the loan.
+Thus making the total loan at the outset nearer to £115,000.

 Note: The repayments don’t need to be added to the loan if you can demonstrate you can afford to pay them monthly.
 This will reduce the total interest you pay.

 Total amount to be repaid

 This is similar to the amount of the loan but also includes any separate charges borrowers will incur.
 They are not added to the loan.
 These could include items such as valuation, lenders legal fees or other up front costs.

 Section 4 – This section is fairly straight forward.
 It explains the interest rate, any one off costs involved in arranging the loan, how or when the costs will be paid plus any monthly costs if applicable.
 If there are any additional charges when the loan is settled, these are mentioned in this section.
 They can be referred to as an early repayment charge, an exit fee or a security release fee.
 There are more details in section 9 of your illustration.